-- A list is prepared of the terms open for election, of which organizational category (see section on "SB Membership") are expected to be addressed, and of what geographical origin, gender, disciplines and expertise are desirable.
-This information is made available for General Assembly review approximately two weeks before the scheduled vote. - Members are invited to make candidacies and all information with the balancing criteriais available to them. - Each CoARA member organisation can give one vote for each vacancy on SB (i.e. three seats = three preferences / votes).
+A list is prepared of the terms open for election, of which organizational category (see section on "SB Membership") are expected to be addressed, and of what geographical origin, gender, disciplines and expertise are desirable.
+This information is made available for General Assembly review approximately two weeks before the scheduled vote.

-- Votes are cast in person or online, anonymously, and the candidates with the most votes are elected to SB with the caveat that the criteria for the six types of organisations andgender balance are met.
+- Members are invited to make candidacies and all information with the balancing criteriais available to them. - Each CoARA member organisation can give one vote for each vacancy on SB (i.e. three seats = three preferences / votes). - Votes are cast in person or online, anonymously, and the candidates with the most votes are elected to SB with the caveat that the criteria for the six types of organisations andgender balance are met.
 To meet balance, the Secretariat will use a balancing algorithm (See section 'Balancing algorithm').
 In the unlikely event of a draw, the Secretariat will define a mechanism to ensure a fair outcome (e.g., the Chair could be assigned with extra vote(s)).
-Such a mechanism will be agreed with the General Assembly, to ensure transparency. - The Secretariat confirms the validity of the election and announces the new SB membersas soon as the results have been confirmed. - In the event of an organizational category not having reached the minimum number of SB members required, or if there are not enough candidates to fill all vacant seats, the Chair and the General Assembly will decide on how to resolve the situation.
+Such a mechanism will be agreed with the General Assembly, to ensure transparency. - The Secretariat confirms the validity of the election and announces the new SB members as soon as the results have been confirmed.
+New Steering Board members begin their term upon announcing the election results.
+During the first two months of their operations, leaving Steering Board members are requested to support their work and ensure smooth knowledge transfer. - In the event of an organizational category not having reached the minimum number of SB members required, or if there are not enough candidates to fill all vacant seats, the Chair and the General Assembly will decide on how to resolve the situation.